The Mole (Australian TV series) season 3: Episode 4

 Cheating Test: In the waiting room of the Weakest Link studio, the room was bugged with hidden microphones and cameras – the contestants were sent to the waiting room after the third and sixth rounds of game play.
 A production folder was deliberately left on a table with the answers to all the Weakest Link questions on the back.
 If the players look at the Q and A section, and gave the information to a player still in the game, they would be caught cheating and the prize money won and the free pass would be taken away.
-Many people looked at and picked up the folder, and Marc (who was at the time still in the game) saw the tab labeled "questions and answers," but it was determined that they didn't attempt to pass any unfair advantage on to players still in the game, so the money and the free pass both stood.
+Many people looked at and picked up the folder, and Marc (who was at the time still in the game) saw the tab labeled "questions and answers," but it was determined that they did not attempt to pass any unfair advantage on to players still in the game, so the money and the free pass both stood.
 The host rounded the total up to $15,000.

 Charity: The players were split into three groups of three and told that their assignment was to raise $300 for charity.
 One group would raise money drawing caricatures, one doing massages, and the other performing as statues.
 They each received some training appropriate to their tasks, and were given one-hour to, among them, collect the $300.
 They were sent to three different shopping malls.
 Thao proved to be extremely skilled at cartooning, pulling in the most money of anyone individually, whilst Crystal-Rose pulled out of her challenge after appearing to suffer from heat exhaustion.
 In the end, the massage team of Ann-Maree, Bob, and Joe made $109.55, the cartoonists Alaina, Marc, and Thao had $102.25, and the statues Crystal-Rose, David, and Pete made $96.60 (all in change), meaning the challenge was won.